spectro12/ansible/alp_reboot/README.md

 4. Enable and start the `myplaybook` service, only if the service unit file did not previously exist.
 5. Reboot the system if the service unit file did not previously exist.
 6. Remove the `myplaybook.service` service file.
-7. Create a new file at `/home/works.txt`.
-8. Reload the systemd daemon.
+7. Reload the systemd daemon.
-9. Conditionally end the playbook execution.
+8. Conditionally end the playbook execution.

 ## Templates